open/close all folders

 - Oshawott is the new mustelid on the team in Black and White.

 - Okojo San from the titular manga and the anime Siawase Apartment's Okojo-san is an ermine.
 He can't talk to people, but he can to the other animals in the apartment complex.

 - Bleach: While technically not a weasel, Kon sure has the personality for it.

-- In the new manga adaptation of Super Dimension Fortress Macross, Minmay has one of these, a bizarre rabbit/weasel hybrid that probably not exists in nature.
+- In the manga adaptation of Super Dimension Fortress Macross, Minmay has one of these, a bizarre rabbit/weasel hybrid that probably doesn't exist in nature.

 - Naruto: During her Big Damn Heroes moment, Temari uses her fan to summon an eyepatch-wearing, scythe-wielding weasel named Kamatari that brings with it a massive swath of destruction against Tayuya.

 - Einstein the ferret in Alien from the Darkness, whose main hobbies appear to be searching for fish and molesting its female owner.
 It's also an Evil Detecting Ferret, able to sence when someone is possessed by the evil alien.

 - Candy from Candy Candy has a pet raccoon called Clean.

 - Kyubey from Puella Magi Madoka Magica.
 Given the nature of the show it's a subversion.
 There's a good reason that a good chunk of the show's fans don't trust him at all.
 Wicked Weasel, after all◊.
 He seems to be less of a subversion by the end of the show.

 - Tenchi Muyo!: Ryo-Ohki is Ryoko's pet that meows like a cat, yet eats carrots like a rabbit.